 If you aren’t already using text as part of your outreach to spa and massage practice clients, you’ll want to think about a messaging strategy.
 Text messages can focus on:

 Inspire action in your text: Using an action word at the beginning of your message keeps the copy lively and encourages the recipient to act.
-For example, when your message is marketing oriented; use words like buy or save.
-Also keep your sentences short so recipients don’t get lost trying in a lot of descriptive copy.
+For example, when your message is marketing oriented; use words like buying or save.
+Also, keep your sentences short, so recipients don’t get lost trying in a lot of descriptive copy.

 Timing is everything: Don’t text late at night; it’s inconsiderate.
 Some say it’s best to text mid to late afternoon toward the end of the workday when people are more inclined to focus on a message.

 Consider frequency: No one wants to receive texts all the time.
 Let clients know how often you will be messaging them.
 Two to four times a month should be the limit.
-More than that and there’s a good chance clients will start to feel annoyed.
+More than that, and there’s a good chance client will start to feel annoyed.

 Abide by the law

-As effective as text marketing can be, you can only text to clients who have agreed to opt in to receive your messages.
-Clients also can opt in by texting a keyword to your short code to give you permission.
+As effective as text marketing can be, you can only text to clients who have agreed to opt-in to receive your messages.
+Clients also can opt-in by texting a keyword to your shortcode to permit you.

-Text marketing can be effective way to reach clients and increase sales.
-And considering that you are texting clients and prospects who opt in, you know your messages are of value them.
+Text marketing can be an effective way to reach clients and increase sales.
+And considering that you are texting clients and prospects who opt-in, you know your messages are of value to them.